Creative coding with circles

 sketch.
 In general, it is good practice to be explicit about what to

-return as there are situations where returning NULL
+return as there are situations where returning NULL may not be the

 intention.